Murata rifle: Combat history

 Japanese soldiers during the First Sino-Japanese War, equipped with Murata rifles.

 During the First Sino-Japanese War only two divisions of the Imperial Japanese Army were equipped with the Type 22 rifle, while the rest were equipped with obsolete single-shot versions of the Murata.
 The Type 22 was also used during the Boxer Rebellion.

 The Imperial Japanese Army was quick to recognize that the design of even the improved Type 22 version of the Murata rifle had many technical issues and flaws.
 Following the combat experience of the First Sino-Japanese War, a decision was made to replace it with the Arisaka Type 30 rifle, which had been designed in 1898, and which also used the more modern smokeless powder.
 The rifle performed well in any situation and terrain.
 However, due to insufficient production, many of the reserve infantry units sent to the front-lines during the latter stages of the Russo-Japanese War of 1904–1905 continued to be equipped with the Murata Type 22 rifle.
 Type 18 rifles converted into rifle grenade launchers were used during the Siege of Tsingtao during World War I and the Japanese intervention in Siberia alongside converted Type 38 Arisaka rifles.

 Filipino revolutionaries were looking for a possible purchase of weapons and the Murata rifle from Japan was usually proposed.
 This was to be acquired through arms smuggling under a supposed loan.
 There was some indication that unnamed personalities were arrested on suspicions of trying to acquire them from Japan.

-Andres Bonifacio and Mariano Ponce sought to acquire Murata rifles via the Japanese silviculturist to equip the Katipunan in order to match the firepower used by Spanish and American colonial forces in the Philippines.
+Andres Bonifacio and Mariano Ponce sought to acquire Murata rifles via the Japanese silviculturist Nakamura Yaroku to equip the Katipunan in order to match the firepower used by Spanish and American colonial forces in the Philippines.
 The rifles were shipped from Japan with the approval of Kawakami Soroku on the Nunobiki Maru.
 However, the ship was destroyed in a typhoon off the coast of Taiwan.
 There was reportedly at least one Murata rifle that was captured by American troops in the Philippines.

 While never serving in combat during World War 2, many conscripts of the Japanese Volunteer Fighting Corps were equipped with these and many other antiquated firearms.